 As we adapt to new ways of working we need to ensure we continue to take the security of our data and systems seriously.
 Cyber criminals think they can use the current situation to exploit weaknesses in our home networks, and get our people, who are busy and up against it, to click links to websites which will put malware onto our computers.

-There have already been specific examples of COVID-19 related malicious cyber activity; examples are here.
+There have already been specific examples of COVID-19 related malicious cyber activity.
 If you are in any doubt, please delete any mildly suspicious links, even - if shared from within @nhs.net.

 Please do not download or install any software to your Trust computer without IM&T approval or instruction.
 If in any doubt, check with our IM&T Service Desk first; via email@example.com.